-White paper: Increasing winter humidity in buildings to reduce the spread of COVID-19
+White paper: Raising indoor humidity to reduce the spread of pathogens

 White paper summary